Moselsteig Trail: Hike and Wine Along The Moselle

 Quick personal advice

-Located between the Rheinsteig and the Eifelsteig, the Moselsteig is a bit of the underdog when it comes to hiking in Germany.
-The Moselsteig Trail has not been around as long as its two 'big' brothers and not every hiker has heard of it.
-This makes the Moselsteig perhaps Germany's best-kept hiking secret.
-Follow the footsteps of the Romans, discover the most beautiful vineyards, and end your hiking days with a delicious glass of wine.
+Located between the Rheinsteig and the Eifelsteig, the Moselsteig is somewhat of an underdog when it comes to hiking in Germany.
+The Moselsteig Trail has not been around as long as its two 'big' brothers and not every hiker is familiar with it.
+This makes the Moselsteig one of Germany's best-kept hiking secret.
+Follow in the footsteps of the Romans, discover the most beautiful vineyards, and end your hiking day with a delicious glass of wine.
 The good life can be found on the banks of the Mosel River.
 Read our blog post, check out the route and stages, and prepare yourself for the Moselsteig.
 Auf geht's!

-The 365-kilometer Moselsteig is divided into 24 stages that can be walked in both directions.
+The 365-kilometer Moselsteig is divided into 24 stages which can be hiked in both directions.
 The Moselsteig follows the entire German Mosel River from Perl on the German-French-Luxembourg border to the mouth of the river at the Deutsches Eck in Koblenz.
 Koblenz is also the finish point of the Eifelsteig Trail the starting point of the famous Rheinsteig Trail.

-The Moselsteig Trail starts at Perl, near the border three-countries border between Germany, Luxembourg, and France, and ends in Koblenz, where the Moselle River flows into the Rhine.
+The Moselsteig Trail starts in Perl, near the tri-border area between Germany, Luxembourg, and France, and ends in Koblenz, where the Moselle River flows into the Rhine.
 Both Perl and Koblenz and most intermediate stops in between are easily accessible by car and public transport.
 The Moselsteig is 365 kilometers long and is subdivided into 24 stages.
 With lengths between 11 and 24 kilometers, levels of difficulty ranging from easy to challenging, and paths through forests, vineyards, or typical wine villages, the Moselsteig is suitable for young and old and has a few suitable stages for everyone.

 Book Now